-- 19.4.3 The only oxygenates permitted are: paraffinic mono-alcohols and paraffinic mono-ethers with a final boiling point below 210°C. - 19.4.4 A minimum of 5.75% (m/m) of the fuel must comprise bio-components. oxygenates derived from biological sources.
+- 19.4.3 The only oxygenates permitted are: paraffinic mono-alcohols and paraffinic mono-ethers with a final boiling point below 210°C. - 19.4.4 A minimum of 5.75% (m/m) of the fuel must comprise bio-components. exygenates derived from biological sources.
 The percentage that each component is considered to originate from a biological source is calculated from the relative proportion of the molecular weight contributed by the biological starting material. - 19.4.5 Initially the bio-components are restricted to oxygenates.
-However, hydrocarbons and oxygenates (lying outside the 19.4.3 definition) or mixtures thereof, which have been produced from biomass, will be included into Formula One fuel, provided that a suitable analytical procedure is available to verify their biological origin.
-Their use in F1 fuel will be dependent on evidence indicating that the supplier is genuinely developing these compounds for use in commercial fuels. - 19.4.6 Manganese based additives are not permitted.
+However, synthetic hydrocarbons or mixtures of synthetic hydrocarbons (as defined in Article 19.2), which have been produced from biomass, will be considered for future inclusion included into Formula One fuel, provided that a suitable analytical procedure is available to verify their biological origin. - 19.4.6 Manganese based additives are not permitted.